-One way a Dog Eye Injury can accrue is if you let your dog stick his head out of the window while you are driving.
+One way a serious dog eye injury can happen is if you let your dog stick his head out of the window while you are driving.

 The eye is a delicate and fragile structure that’s prone to injury through everyday activities: a rock could bounce up and strike a dog's eye while riding in the car; sand may blow into the dog's eyes while outside; a branch may strike and injure a dog's eye during a hike; and a dog or cat can easily injure the eye during play or a fight.

 Infection is one of the most common dog eye problems.
 A dog eye infection can occur when bacteria makes its way into the pet's eye from surrounding skin and fur.

 Airborne bacteria can find its way into the animal's eye from infected mucus that becomes airborne due to a cough or sneeze.
 And bacteria can also be introduced when an object comes in direct contact with the eye, so whenever a dog eye injury, infection is always a possibility.